Best Banana Oat Pancakes (Vegan)

 • More pancake recipes- For a different variation, try these Blueberry Cornmeal Pancakes by PlantPure Chef, Kim Campbell.

-Original vegan banana recipe adapted from The Cancer Survivor’s Guide by Dr. Neal Barnard
+Recipe adapted from The Cancer Survivor’s Guide by Dr. Neal Barnard

 Are oat flour pancakes vegan and gluten-free?

 Yes!
 These vegan banana pancakes are gluten-free.
 Oats are naturally gluten-free.
 The main problem with oats in gluten-free eating is contamination.
 Most commercial oats are processed in facilities that also process wheat, barley, and rye.
 The gluten in these ingredients can contaminate oats.
-For those that need to be particularly careful, these certified gluten-free oats are a good option.
+For those who need to be particularly careful, these certified gluten-free oats are a good option.

 How can I cook pancakes without using oil in the pan?